dileep-hub/python-cool-tricks/README.md

 # python-cool-tricks
-you learn deep about python.
+you learn deep about python